root-project/root/docbook/users-guide/Preface.md

 **Nenad Buncic** developed the HTML documentation generation system and integrated the X3D viewer inside ROOT (1995-1997).

-**Suzanne Panacek** was the author of the first version of this User’s Guide and very active in preparing tutorials and giving lectures about ROOT (1999-2002).
+**Suzanne Panacek** was the author of the first version of this User's Guide and very active in preparing tutorials and giving lectures about ROOT (1999-2002).